TheProfitPilgrim/MF_research_app/reports/Report ss_1.md

 Tldr 🥱😴 :
 1. For rebalancing frequency, either No rebalancing or Annual rebalancing give the best portfolio returns
-2. Number of funds in the portfolio doesn't really seem to affect the portfolio returns that much
+2. Number of funds in the portfolio doesn't really seem to affect the portfolio returns that much but general trend is, more concentrated = better returns.
 3. As the track record requirement of the fund decreases, the portfolio returns increase
 4. If someone had used ss_1 to form a portfolio anytime in the past decade, they are guaranteed to outperform the Nifty 50 (and that too by almost 2x in most cases).